Intervention/docs/image/v4/modifying-images/drawing.md

 > public Image::drawEllipse(callable|Ellipse $ellipse): ImageInterface

-Draw a **ellipse** on the current image.
+Draw an **ellipse** on the current image.
 Define the overall appearance of the shape by passing an callback or a ellipse object.

 #### Parameters